Rajeevcp/alfredniitcollaborationportal/README.md

 # Collaboration portal based web app

-This project is based on a collaboration website which involves chatrooms, obtaining specific information, blogs and all there is to reach a common goal of what the client or the user needs.
+This project is based on a collaboration website which involves chatrooms, obtaining specific information, blogs, and all there is to reach a common goal of what the client or the user needs.

 One of the main centrepiece in this application is the implementation of **RESTful Web Services**.
 This gaurantees easy seperation of backend and frontend to be tested explicitly, sending and recieving data by means of HTTP methods and simple URI navigation techniques.